tableworld/Tokyo-Urban-Analysis/Readme.md

 ---

-## Mythos Alignment
+## Alignment

 *"Cities are living systems.
 Data is not just information; it is memory.
-As LYRA evolves, so does our approach to harmonizing the human-urban symphony."*
+As the project evolves, so does our approach to harmonizing the human-urban symphony."*